miekg/zammad-go/examples/ticketfs/README.md

 * Name: `<ticket number>` (here 346)

 Chowning the directory to a different user assigns the ticket, chgrp sets the group.
-The users/groups are synced from zammad and then matched (as strings) against system users and group.
-To if a user has the 'name' and a system user of 'name' exist, the user ID of the system user is used in the filesystem.
-If no match is found the ID from zammad is used as-is.
-The same holds true for groups.
-Note that this data is retrieved on start up only.
+The users/groups are synced from zammad and used as-is.
+If you ID in zammad is 10, this is the ID used (which may map to a different system user).

 In a ticket directory you see: